suhas1992/knee_OA_staging/README.md

 4.) **Multi-layer perceptron classifier :** We train a multi-layer perceptron classifier on the training images with their confidence score matrix as input feature.

+### Using the code repository to qunatify knee OA severity

+#### Requirements
+1.)
+Install CUDA on your system. *Note:* Even if using a CPU, CUDA libraries are necesary to run Caffe.

+2.)
+Python packages needed :
+      •	Cython
+      •	Numpy
+      •	Opencv-python
+      •	Easydict
+      •	Matplotlib
+      •	Scikit-image
+      •	Protobuf
+      •	Scikit-learn
+      •	Pyyaml

+#### Steps to Follow
+1.)
+Build the Cython Modules
+     ```Shell
+     cd $FRCN_ROOT/lib
+     make
+     ```

 ###  Reference

 A majority of the code repsoitory is borrowed from [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) by Shaoqing Ren, Kaiming He, Ross Girshick and Jian Sun.